 - Potential bottleneck for distribution-Apple has taken some criticism in the past for taking excessive time to approve new applications.
 Developers are extremely sensitive to delays that could have an adverse impact on their competitive advantage.
 They understand that one key to their success is being the first to market an app with new functionality.
 The competitive nature of the business results in a limited lifespan for most applications. - Excessive delays in correcting application bugs-Even if a developer discovers and fixes a bug in an application within 10 minutes of its being posted, Apple still requires a week-long process to review the fix.
-During this time, users can leave thousands of angry

-- comments in the App Store which could doom the revised software from even being looked at by future potential customers. - Apple routinely updates the operating system on its portable devices.
+During this time, users can leave thousands of angry comments in the App Store, which could doom the revised software from even being looked at by future potential customers. - Users can only download the current version of an application-Apple routinely updates the operating system on its portable devices.
 Some applications have compatibility problems with specific versions of the operating system.
 Once a developer updates an application to run on the most recent version of the operating system, the application may not work for a large number of users who have not updated their device.
-Apple's policy of not allowing simultaneous versions of applications for different versions of the OS forces developers to abandon some of their customer base. - Inability for developers to contact users who leave negative feedback-The App Store's public feedback system does not allow a developer to communicate with a customer who may have left a negative comment based on erroneous information.
+Apple's policy of

+- not allowing simultaneous versions of applications for different versions of the OS forces developers to abandon some of their customer base. - Inability for developers to contact users who leave negative feedback-The App Store's public feedback system does not allow a developer to communicate with a customer who may have left a negative comment based on erroneous information.
 For example, as stated previously, some features of an application might only work with the current version of the operating system.
 If a user has not updated their device then they may leave a review stating that the application is faulty. - Rejection of apps that employ non-Apple code-Perhaps the greatest disadvantage of Apple's proprietary developer policies is the rejection of apps that use code not included in the iOS SDK.
 Apple is very strict about this and it effectively bars developers from creating apps that use features or functions of Apple's portable devices in a manner not sanctioned by Apple.
 For example, some early apps were rejected because they gave the user the ability to tether their phone to other computing devices and thus share the iPhone's data connection.
-Eventually this very popular feature was added to Apple's built-in iOS capability after AT&T ensured that they could detect the use of tethering and charge more for it.
-Tethering applications are still rejected from the App Store, but now the reason given is that it duplicates a function that is already available.
-It can be assumed there are many more apps that would also be very popular but are rejected because they provide some functionality not intended by Apple.
-This type of restriction is one of the primary reasons given by users and developers for switching over to the more open Android platforms.

-A. Navy and DoD Business Practices Laws and Regulations
+Navy and DoD Business Practices, Laws, and Regulations

 While Apple was free to set its own rules for managing their App Store, there are voluminous laws and regulations designed to control and guide the Department of Defense's (DoD) procurement of materiel, goods, and services that the Navy must contend with.
 Virtually all of these regulations apply directly to the Navy's business practices, along with their own regulations that supplement laws and DoD regulations, policy, and guidance.
 One critical area is Information Assurance (IA).
 Systems that interoperate or interface with specified operational systems will need to be certified under the DoD Information Assurance Certification and Accreditation Process (DIACAP; Under Secretary of Defense for Acquisition, Technology, and Logistics [USD(AT&L)], 2007).
 The Navy App Store business model must be in compliance with, and will be shaped by, these directing and guiding documents.
-Whereas the totality of the laws and other guiding documents appears to severely limit the Navy's ability to implement an innovative approach such as Apple's App Store, there is still significant flexibility within the Federal acquisition system for such innovation.
+Whereas the totality of the laws and other guiding documents appears to severely limit the Navy's ability to implement an innovative approach such as Apple's App Store, there is still significant flexibility within the federal acquisition system for such innovation.

-B. Establishing the Requirement
+Establishing the Requirement